joeltavarezestevez/addressapp/README.md

 DB_NAME=DATABASE_NAME
 PORT=USE_PORT
 ```
-- install the dependencies and start the server.
+- Install the dependencies and start the server.

 ```sh
 cd addressapp